Home » News & Updates » When a Parent Fails to Follow a TN Parenting Plan

 Revising a TN Permanent Parenting Plan

-Revising a TN parenting plan is not as complicated as it may seem, though having your affairs in order will be critical.
+Revising a TN parenting plan is not as complicated as it may seem.
+Having your affairs in order will be critical.

-Once a material change in circumstances is established, the court will create a new parenting plan that suits the best interests of the child.
+The court will create a new parenting plan that suits the best interests of the child once a material change in circumstances is established.

 We know that child custody plan modifications can quickly become contentious–but it doesn’t have to be.

-Parent Not Following the TN Parenting Plan?
+Parent Not Following Your Parenting Plan?
 Call MHPS Law

 For years, the Nashville child custody lawyers at Martin Heller Potempa & Sheppard, PLLC have been helping clients across the state by modifying their permanent parenting plans.
 Our attorneys will walk you through the process and help you with the paperwork.
 Your child deserves stability.
 Let us help.

-If you are considering a modification to your permanent parenting plan, you’re going to need an experienced family law attorney to help you.
+If you are considering a modification to your permanent parenting plan, you need an experienced family law attorney.
 Contact Martin Heller Potempa & Sheppard, PLLC now to learn more.